Statement of Faith

-- Teachers and Students: that teachers and students, as image bearers of God, are, in mutual respect, to fulfil their calling to develop the earth and to serve God and their neighbour in education.
+- Teachers and Students: that teachers and students, as image bearers of God, are, in mutual respect, to fulfill their calling to develop the earth and to serve God and their neighbour in education.

-The King's University values:
+The King's University Values

 - mutual encouragement, openness, and respect among students, and employees